This post may contain affiliate links. Please read my disclosure policy.

 - Add a baking sheet or pizza pan to your oven and place your cast iron skillet or baking dish on top.
 This is to catch the overflow of the filling.
 Bake in your preheated oven for about 25 minutes until top is golden brown.

 - Let cool briefly before serving as the longer it sits, the more it will thicken and be easier it will be to see those two layers between potatoes and filling.
-Serve with my Cucumber Chickpea Tomato Salad or a large green salad.
-You can even serve with additional steam vegetables.
+Serve with a large green saladb or additional steam vegetables.

 - Divide evenly into 6 portions storing in individual containers for meal prepping.
 (Or you can keep it in your baking dish covered).
 Leftovers keep covered in the refrigerator 5-6 days and can be frozen for up to 1 month covered.
 If frozen, thaw in the refrigerator overnight and reheat in the microwave or oven.